Staten Island Museum at Snug Harbor

 After 4 years of construction, the $24.4 million City-funded renovation of a landmarked facility on the Snug Harbor Cultural Center Campus, a Historic District on the National Registry opened to the public on Saturday, September 19, 2015 and welcomed over 3,000 people during the opening weekend festivities.
 New York City Council Speaker Melissa Mark-Viverito, New York City Department of Design and Construction Commissioner Feniosky Peña-Mora, Staten Island Deputy Borough President Edward Burke, New York City Department of Cultural Affairs Deputy Commissioner Tracey Knuckles, New York State Assemblyman Michael Cusick, Councilmember Debi Rose, and New York State Assemblyman Matthew Titone joined Staten Island Museum Interim President & CEO Cheryl Adolph, Chairman Ralph Branca, and Museum trustees on the steps of the Museum’s new home to cut the ribbon on this watershed moment in New York City history.

-The Staten Island Museum at Snug Harbor is now open to the public 7 days a week.
+The Staten Island Museum at Snug Harbor open Wednesday - Sunday 11:00AM - 5:00PM

 Remember the Mastodon: Diversity & Preservation